Mike Ragsdale is an explorer and entrepreneur. He loves his wife Angela and their four children. Mike’s goal in life is simple:

-BE HAPPY, and inspire others to pursue happiness.
+BE HAPPY, and inspire happiness in others.

 Mike was an Internet pioneer, helping create the concept of user-generated content before the World Wide Web existed.
 With two of his best friends, he co-founded AOL’s most successful online communities, including Hecklers Online (AOL’s #1 Humor Site), Antagonist Games Network (AOL’s #1 Video Games Community) and Zealot (AOL’s #1 Sci-Fi and Fantasy Community).

 Mike once worked as a cashier in Yellowstone National Park, and has also served as Senior Vice President of a 400-employee healthcare technology company.
 He’s turned a simple idea on a piece of paper into a multi-million dollar company with 70 employees.

 Mike’s ridden a horse-drawn carriage through Prague on a snowy Christmas night, on the back of a motorcycle through the narrow alleys of Marrakech, and he’s struggled to hold a rusty taxi door shut in Yangoon, for fear of his family being slung from it.
 He and Angela “canyoneered” down trenches, caves and waterfalls in the Philippines.

 He’s stood with his kids in an ancient brothel in Pompeii, trying to ignore the uncomfortably accurate “how to” diagrams on the walls.
 He’s taken Hungarian cooking lessons in Budapest, and battled an Australian paintball team with his son in Bali.
 Mike’s spent the night on a tiny island in the South Pacific where walking, bicycles and ponies are the only means of transportation, by law.
 He ate a scorpion in Cambodia (not recommended).